 When creating a new plan, the first thing to do is to define the plan model, including billing frequency and subscription fee.
 Here we can select the monthly plan interval.
 As we are implementing a ‘pay-as-you-go’ pricing model, there is no subscription fee.

 We want our customers to pay for their use of the payments platform, so we add charges to our plan.
 Each charge is associated with a billable metric (i.e. one charge per payment method in this case) and has its own pricing structure.
-In order to replicate Stripe’s pricing, we select the percentage instant charge model.
+In order to replicate Stripe’s pricing, we select the percentage metered charge model then choose Pay charge in Advance.
+Additionally, the option to generate invoice for each event should be turned off as Stripe doesn’t bill customers for individual transactions.

-If you want to charge your user on this usage on a monthly basis, you can set up the same way using the Percentage charge model (not instant charges).
+If you want to charge your user on this usage on a monthly basis, you can set up the same way using the Percentage charge model and charge it in arrears.

 If we wanted to go even further, we could define free units.
 For instance, we could: